Take Other Prevention Steps

 Flu viruses are constantly changing, so the vaccine is reviewed each year and updated as needed based on which influenza viruses are making people sick, how much those viruses are spreading, and how well last season’s vaccine protects against those viruses.

 How well the flu vaccine works varies from season to season.
 Each flu season, CDC studies how well the flu vaccine protects against flu illness.

 Learn more about flu vaccine effectiveness

-For the 2021-2022 flu season, CDC’s Advisory Committee on Immunization Practices (ACIP) recommends flu shots and nasal spray as options for vaccination this season.
-The nasal spray is approved for use in non-pregnant individuals, two years through 49 years of age.
+For the 2023-2024 flu season, CDC’s Advisory Committee on Immunization Practices (ACIP) recommends flu shots and nasal spray as options for vaccination this season.
+The nasal spray is approved for use in non-pregnant people, two years through 49 years of age.
 People with some medical conditions should not receive the nasal spray flu vaccine.

 Nasal spray flu vaccine effectiveness studies